bcgsc/biobloom/README.md

                          integer representing the minimum match length in bases.
                          If N is a floating point, the maximum threshold is any number less than 1, and the minimum is 0 (highest sensitivity).
+When using binomial scoring this score becomes to the minimum -10*log(FPR) threshold for a match.
+[0.15 for default, 100 for binomial] -b, --best_hit         The best hit is used rather than the score (-s) threshold.
-If set to 1, the best hit is used rather than the threshold and the score will be appended to the header of the output read.
-[0.15] -w, --with_score       Output multimatches with scores in the order of filter.
+                         Score will be appended to the header of the output read.
+  -w, --with_score       Output multimatches with scores in the order of filter.
   -t, --threads=N        The number of threads to use.
 [1] -g, --gz_output        Outputs all output files in compressed gzip.